 • avoid wearing panty liners too often

-• above all, do not do vaginal douches;
+• do not do vaginal douches;

 • consult a sexologist or couples therapist in the event of relationship difficulties with your partner;